idrisr/notes/email.md

 These are very rare now due to spammers taking advantage of this

 ## DMARC
-protocol that allows STMP servers to sign their emails, and then the recipients can use DNS to get the public key and verify the signature
+protocol that allows SMTP servers to sign their emails, and then the recipients can use DNS to get the public key and verify the signature

 ## SPF
 protocol that lets the recipient email server check that the IP source of the